Alamut Castle: The Mongol invasion and collapse of the Nizari Ismaili state

 Compared with Maymundiz, the Alamut fortress was far better fortified and could have long withstood the assaults of the Mongol army.
 However, the castle was relatively small in size and was easily surrounded by the Mongols.
 Still, the most significant factor in determining the defeat of the Ismailis at Alamut was the command by the Imam for the surrender of the castles in the valley.
 Many of the other fortresses had already complied, therefore not only would Muqaddam's resistance have resulted in a direct battle for the castle, but the explicit violation of the instructions of the Imam, which would impact significantly on the Ismaili commander's oath of total obedience to the Imam.

 The conquest of the Ismaili castles was critical to the Mongol's political and territorial expansion westward.
-However, it was depicted by Juwayni as a "matter of divine punishment upon the heretics [at] the nest of Satan".
-Juwayni's depiction of the fall of the Nizari Ismaili state reveals the religious leanings of the anti-Ismaili historian.
+However, it was depicted by Juvayni as a "matter of divine punishment upon the heretics [at] the nest of Satan".
+Juvayni's depiction of the fall of the Nizari Ismaili state reveals the religious leanings of the anti-Ismaili historian.
 When Rukn al-Din arrived in Mongolia with promises to persuade the prevailing Ismaili fortresses to surrender, the Great Khan Mongke no longer believed the Imam to be of use.
 En route back to his homeland, Rukn al-Din was put to death.
-In his description of this, Juwayni concludes that the Imam's murder cleansed "the world which had been polluted by their evil".
+In his description of this, Juvayni concludes that the Imam's murder cleansed "the world which had been polluted by their evil".
 Subsequently, in Quhistan, the Ismailis were called by thousands to attend large gatherings, where they were massacred.
 While some escaped to neighbouring regions, the Ismailis who perished in the massacres following the capture of the Ismaili garrisons numbered nearly 100,000.

 According to Ata-Malik Juvayni during the assault on the Alamut fort, "Khitayan" built siege weapons resembling crossbows were used.
 "Khitayan" meant Chinese and it was a type of arcuballista, deployed in 1256 under Hulagu's command.
 Stones were knocked off the castle and the bolts "burnt" a great number of the Assassins.
 They could fire a distance around 2,500 paces.
 The device was described as an ox's bow.
 Pitch which was lit on fire was applied to the bolts of the weapon before firing.
 Another historian thinks that instead gunpowder might have been strapped onto the bolts which caused the burns during the battle recorded by Juvayini.